Article Quick Links:

 To learn how to find your Salesforce field names, click here.

 Response: The Show Schema button will allow you to see the data returned and makes it easier to map results to variables.
+Please note, every time you click Show Schema, you’re creating a new Case in your Salesforce instance.

 Error Answer: Under Error Answer, click Choose an Answer, and select a pre-created answer.
 If the case look-up fails, this will be surfaced.